COSMIC-SETI/FrontPage/SoftwareSystem/BLADE.md

 -|-|-
 Delta against UT1 | DUT1 |
 Channel Bandwidth | CHAN_BW | This is the bandwidth of the recorded channels.
-F-Engine Number of Channels | FECHAN | This is the number of channels in the observation (not in the recording).
+F-Engine Number of Channels | FECHAN | This is the number of channels formed in the F-Engine (a subset of which are in the recording).
-Recording Starting Channel | SCHAN | This is the sub-band offset for the recording within the observation.
+Recording Starting Channel | SCHAN | This is the channel index of the first frequency channel (of FECHAN total) for the recording.
 Observation center frequency | `OBSFREQ + (- NCHAN/2 - SCHAN + FENCHAN/2)*CHAN_BW` | This is the center of the observation's frequency (L.O. frequency), not that of the recording.
 It is used by the phasor module to determine the fringe frequency (first channel frequency of the observation).
 OBSFREQ is also to be the center-frequency of the middle most recorded channel.
 Start Unix Epoch-Seconds | `SYNCTIME + ((NTIME * 1.0/CHAN_BW) / PIPERBLK) * PKTIDX` | This is the starting julian-date of the recording.
 The phasor uses the middle of each RAW block in the calculation of the delays.